Find Affordable College Courses

 71% Women

-The New School comes in at #8 on our list of the most popular colleges offering master's degrees in visual and performing arts.
+The 8th most popular school in the country for visual & performing arts majors who are seeking their master's degree is The New School.
 Each year, around 9,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,122 per year, while in-state graduate students, on average, pay $47,920 per year.
-For the 2020-2021 academic year, 221 master's degrees were handed out to visual and performing arts majors at New School University.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+The average in-state tuition for full-time undergraduates is $54,995 per year, while in-state graduate students, on average, pay $51,702 per year.
+During the most recent year for which we have data, 221 people received their master's degree in visual & performing arts from New School University.
+Around 16% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+Data shows that New School University graduates that hold this degree go on to make a median salary of $32,650.

 #9